ngergel/gameoflife/README.md

 # Game of Life
-A version of Conway's Game of Life for the Arduino Mega.
+A version of Conway's Game of Life built for the Arduino Mega.
+This was programmed during the University of Alberta's 2017 HIP program.